 Review by Ian Keogh

 There’s a constant sense of wonder about Camelot Falls, and that’s the way it should always be with Superman.
 Kurt Busiek envisages him as the hero capable of dealing with threats that no other superhero can, and with Lex Luthor disgraced and out of the picture there was an opportunity to re-establish this in 2007.
-To this end Busiek constructs enemies living up to his ideal of Superman, new foes able to go head to head with him, given credible backgrounds showing how they can do this.
+To this end Busiek constructs enemies living up to his ideal of Superman, new foes able to go head to head with him, given credible backgrounds showing how this is possible.
 As if that’s not enough, Busiek includes a sorcerer from ancient Atlantis at the midway point laying out the future in great detail.

 In presenting disasters yet to come in considerable detail Busiek has a greater purpose, but what’s rolled out is engrossing, so there’s no time to wonder about that.
-A book that begins with the well pitched sentimentality of Clark and Lois’ anniversary, takes several swerves before reaching a surprise ending leading into Camelot Falls: The Weight of the World.
+A book that begins with the well pitched sentimentality of an anniversary for Clark and Lois, takes several swerves before reaching a surprise ending leading into Camelot Falls: The Weight of the World.
 This opening is thoughtful and surprising.
 More of the same please.